What is a gum infection?

 The periodontal abscess is an acute destructive process of the structures surrounding the teeth resulting in localized collections of pus.
 The pus may drain through the gums and emit a foul smell.
 Pus is a thick, opaque, usually yellowish-white, fluid matter that is formed as part of an inflammatory response typically associated with an infection and is composed of exudate chiefly containing dead white blood cells (such as neutrophils), tissue debris, and pathogenic microorganisms (such as bacteria) (Merriam-webster.com, 2019)

-One of the most common gum infection treatment procedures for periodontitis is deep cleaning of the gum line (scaling and root planing) – usually performed by a dentist or periodontist.
+One of the most common gum infection treatment procedures for periodontitis is a deep cleaning of the gum line (scaling and root planing) – usually performed by a dentist or periodontist.
 (Nonsurgical treatment of periodontitis, 2012)

 Scaling and root planing is considered the gold standard of Periodontitis treatment and is commonly done.
-The area will be numbed with a local anesthetic by your dentist or periodontist and the tartar is broken up by instruments and flushed out with water.
+The area will be numbed with a local anaesthetic by your dentist or periodontist and the tartar is broken up by instruments and flushed out with water.
 The root surfaces are then smoothened to decrease the plaque retentive tendencies.

 In the situation where a periodontal abscess is present, further management is needed.
 The pus needs to be drained either through the gum pocket or through the sides of the abscess; You may also need to extract the tooth if there is advanced attachment loss and the prognosis of the tooth is poor. (jcda.ca, 2019)